eugenetriguba/lirc/docs/source/usage.rst

 takes in a remote and a key, the parameters are always in that order with the remote name first and then the key name.
 Because the ``send_once`` method does not get any meaningful data back from lircd, there is no return value from it.
-Instead, as is the case for most methods here that don't have a meaningful return value, a ``lirc.LircdCommandFailureError`` is raised if the command we sent failed.
+Instead, as is the case for most methods here that don't have a meaningful return value, a ``lirc.exceptions.LircdCommandFailureError`` is raised if the command we sent failed.

 Furthermore, we can also send the key in rapid succession.
 This is useful if we, say,